You can use a debugger to inspect your source code while your application is running. Unity supports the following code editors to debug C# code:

 Ensure that the device only has one active network interface (Wi-Fi recommended, turn off cellular data) and that there is no firewall between the IDE and the device blocking the TCP port (port number 56000 in the above screenshot).

-Important: iOS does not support debugging over USB.
+See in Glossary does not support debugging over USB.

 Most problems with the debugger occur because the code editor is unable to locate the Unity Editor or the Unity Player.
 This means that the Unity Editor or Player can’t attach the debugger properly.
 Because the debugger uses a TCP connection to the Editor or Player, connection issues are often caused by the network.
 Below are a few steps you can take to troubleshoot basic connection issues.